How to buy GICs

 To compare interest rates for GICs from banks and other companies across Canada, visit the CANNEX website.
 Then use this compound interest calculator to compare the difference in accrued interest over different deposit amounts and time periods.

-3 questions to ask
+3 questions to ask when buying a GIC

 - What happens if you need to get your money early?